wangkx/Ingress-Configuration-1/tlsdynamic.md

 ```

 ## Creating a CA cluster issuer
-Create a cluster issuer, for example, cluster-issuer.yaml.
+Create a Cluster-Issuer configuration file with a name, for example, cluster-issuer.yaml.
 Replace the email address with a valid email address.

 ```YAML
 apiVersion: cert-manager.io/v1